 Flats are hands down the easiest cloth diaper to wash and dry.
 And depending on the fabric content, it is also the most affordable.
 Flats are made of a single layer of fabric.
 Because of that, it must be folded to be put on the baby.
 It’s a learned skill to figure out how to best fold it for your baby.
 But it pays off because flats are often a trim, absorbent option.
 You will need a separate, waterproof outer.

 You’ll need a place to store dirty cloth diapers until wash day.
 There are two ways to do this.
 One way has air circulation involved, and the other doesn’t.

 You can also use the open pail method.
-Basically, the same as above, but you leave the container open.
+It’s similar above, but you leave the container open.
 The idea is that the additional airflow will keep smells at bay.

 You only NEED two things to cloth diaper: a cloth diaper and a place to store it while waiting for wash day.
 The many other cloth diaper-related products are just fun accessories.
-As with anything, convenience tends to increase with the more bells and whistles you add.
+As with anything, convenience increases with the more bells and whistles you add.
 Just be sure to investigate a bit before making any purchases.

 I applaud you for considering cloth as an option.
 I know you can do this!

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 Check out our Chick Picks Shop to see more of our recommended products.
 It’s our carefully curated shop of products we love and recommend! ❤️